MilanFatschel/InTouch/README.md

 Messaging App

 To start it up:
-[server] -- cd into InTouch/server and run command: node index.js (You’ll be able to see the port number and all messages flowing in to it in terminal)
-[client] -- cd into InTouch repo and run command: npm start
+[server] -- cd into InTouch/server and run command: node index.js [client] -- cd into InTouch repo and run command: npm start